 Accoccdrnig to study at Cambridge Uinervtisy, it deosn’t mttaer in waht oredr the ltteers in a wrod are, the olny iprmoetnt tihng is taht the frist and lsat ltteer be at the rghit pclae.

 According to research by the Linguistic Department at Cambridge University, it doesn’t matter in what order the letters in a word are, the only important thing is that the first and last letter is at the right place. source

 The first example requires a fluent reader to quickly perceive the misspelled words.
 The second example represents concise words that made it easy for every reader (fluent or not) to understand the whole context with ease.

 The illustration above proves it is difficult to read when the words are incorrectly spelled.
 This makes spelling closely linked to writing and comprehension skills.

 Here’s a video showing 10 fun ways to teach spelling in a homeschool.
 Fun ways can work with a wide variety of ages and grades, as well.

-How to Teach Spelling to Elementary Students with Fun
+How Can You Teach Spelling to Kids in a Fun Way?

 So, as promised, here are some creative ways you can make spelling lessons fun and interactive for your elementary students: